 What is a good magnification for general reading ?

-As magnification needs will vary person to person generally speaking a good magnification for reading or general use is 2x-4x magnification.
-For inspection such as coin or stamp collecting and inspection a higher power of at least 5x-8x or more is recommended.
+As magnification needs will vary person to person generally speaking a good magnification for reading or general use is 1.5x-4x magnification.

 What is lens Diopter or Dioptre ?

-It measuring unit for measuring the optical power and the curved nature of
+It an alternative measuring unit for measuring the optical power and the curved nature of a convex lens.

-Why are your magnifiers made with optical Acrylic instead of conventional glass ?
+Why are your magnifiers made with optical Acrylic instead of conventional glass like they use to be ?

-What is an aspheric lens is it better then a conventional lens ?
+What is an aspheric lens is it better ?

 What is the difference between a conventional lighted magnifier and an LED magnifier ?